 Finding Help for Opana Addiction

 Life with Opana addiction can be difficult and dangerous.
 Detoxification programs can help break the chains of physical dependence on the drug, while psychotherapy and counseling can help a patient overcome psychological dependence.
-Through a combination of medication, individual and group therapy, family therapy and support groups the person struggling can find freedom from Opana addiction.
+Through a combination of medication, individual and group therapy, family therapy, and support groups the person struggling can find freedom from Opana addiction.
 And Black Bear Lodge is here to help.
-Call our toll-free number now to speak to an admissions coordinator about available treatment options.
+Call our toll-free number now at 706-914-2327 to speak to an admissions coordinator about available treatment options.

 1 Katz, Josh.
 “Drug Deaths in America Are Rising Faster Than Ever.”
 The New York Times, The New York Times, 5 June 2017.
 Accessed 28 Sept.
 2017.